How to allow only one checkbox in a group to be selected in Excel?

 Only make one checkbox to be selected with VBA code

-2. Then press Alt + F11 keys simultaneously to open the Microsoft Visual Basic for Applications window.
+2. Press Alt + F11 together to open the Microsoft Visual Basic for Applications window.

 Option Explicit